1974 Tamil conference incident: The incident

-Assistant Superintendent of Police Chandrasekera, a Sinhalese commissioned officer, led a truckload of anti-riot police of more than 40 to the scene.
+Assistant Superintendent of Police Chandrasekera, led a truckload of anti-riot police of more than 40 to the scene.
 Their unheralded arrival ended in the chaotic disruption of the ceremony.

 The police had been advancing slowly through the crowd in jeep and truck wearing steel helmets, ordering the crowd to move.
 At the time Professor Naina Mohamed, a distinguished Tamil scholar from India, was speaking and the crowd was heavily packed, such that the police could proceed no further.
 Then the policemen who were armed with rifles, tear-gas bombs, batons and wicker shields started attacking those who stood in their way.
 The result was a stampede to escape the police attack, as policemen fanned out in all directions assaulting all and sundry.
 Some even jumped into the moat beside the Fort to escape the attack.

 The overhead electric wires were brought down by gunshots.
 A policeman was seen throwing a tear-gas bomb which did not explode, and then firing at the electric wire, resulting in a burning coil falling on him.
 The foreign delegates who attended the conference had also confirmed that the police had fired into the air.

 Seven civilians died of electrocution.
 Several others sustained severe injuries due to the police charging at them.